pyeve/eve/_sources/features.txt

 Please note that when designing your API, most of the time you can get away without resorting to sub-resources.
-In the example above the same result would be achieved by simply exposing a ``invoices`` endpoint that clients could query this way:
+In the example above the same result would be achieved by simply exposing an ``invoices`` endpoint that clients could query this way:

 ::